Structure of Matter

 In the case of a self-declared pregnant worker

 Procedures and checklists are established for commissioning a new radioactive laboratory.
 Laboratories are classified as basic, intermediate or high depending on the amount and type of radioactive materials to be used.
 During commissioning, radiation signs and labels are posted inside the laboratory.
 Depending on the type of laboratory, special security may be required.
-Radioactive materials should always be kept locked to prevent access by unauthorised persons.
-Strict record keeping of received, stored, used, and disposed radioactive materials, as well as contamination monitoring , is also required.
+Radioactive materials should always be kept locked to prevent access by unauthorized persons.
+Strict record-keeping of received, stored, used, and disposed of radioactive materials, as well as contamination monitoring, is also required.
 These records must be available for the last three years of radioactive use in the laboratory.

 The University of Toronto has a large number of instruments producing X-rays used for research, as well as for medical purposes.
 According to Canadian laws and regulations, these instruments must be registered with the Ontario Ministry of Labour and/or the Ministry of Health.

 During the course of normal operations with radioactive materials, a spill can occur resulting in contamination of personnel or lab equipment and areas.
 Also, external irradiation can be encountered from a strong gamma or neutron source left unshielded.
 Appropriate actions must be taken during such incidents to prevent unnecessary doses to personnel and further spread of contamination.

 In case of serious injury, medical attention takes precedence over radiological or other concerns.
 Dial 416-978-2028 or the Campus Police immediately and inform U of T RPS or Campus Police about the incident, injury, and that radioactive material are involved.
 Alert everyone in the area and take all reasonable precautions to limit the spread of radioactive contamination or further exposures.
 Never risk external or internal contamination to save equipment or an experiment.